HongyiDuan/PMG_SQL_Assessment_Hongyi-Duan/Report for the test.md

 #### Q 4.2.1 Version: CR_Rate by each state
 * The second indicator that I use to measure the efficiency is the CR ratio, which is defined as the sum of clicks divided by the sum of revenue for each state.
-* This ratio measures how many clicks that the stores need to generate an addtional unit of revenue.
+* This ratio measures how much addtional revenue one can get with an addtional click on average.
-* A little bit different from the previous case,with lower RC_ratio, the stores in that state is more efficient becasue it would take fewer clicks to generate an addtional revenue.
-That is the reason why I create the rankings of the stores in each state by ascending RC_rate.
+* Same as above, with higher RC_ratio, the stores in that state is more efficient becasue it would take clicks to generate more revenue.
+That is the reason why I create the rankings of the stores in each state by descending RC_rate.
 * Also, another important assumption that I make for this indicator is that in the Question 3, we can find there exist mismatch between marketing_data table and store_revenue table.
 I simply keep the rows of the merging result with non-NULL values instead of including the NULL values inside.
 Since CR ratio is a fraction, NULL value on the denominator is hard to deal with.
 ><pre>
 >WITH T1 AS(